uclax-teach/uclax-web1-gohman-mitch-2025/_start_here/docs/01.Setup/Windows-Setup.md

 2. type the following command and press enter

     ```powershell
-    Set-ExecutionPolicy Bypass -Scope Process -Force; Invoke-WebRequest -Uri "https://raw.githubusercontent.com/uclax-teach/uclax-web1-gohman-mitch-2025/refs/heads/master/_start_here/scripts/win11-v12/1.install-windows-apps.ps1" -UseBasicParsing | Invoke-Expression
+    Set-ExecutionPolicy Bypass -Scope Process -Force; Invoke-WebRequest -Uri "https://raw.githubusercontent.com/uclax-teach/uclax-web1-gohman-mitch-2025/refs/heads/master/_start_here/scripts/win11-v14/1.install-windows-apps.ps1" -UseBasicParsing | Invoke-Expression
     ```

-3. Restart your computer
-4. Windows Search > **Turn Windows Features on or off**, and make sure the following is enabled
-    1. Hyper-V
-    2. Virtual Machine Platform
-    3. Window Subsystem for Linux
+3. Once script completes you will be asked to restart your computer.
+Type "Y" for yes.

+## Complete WSL Ubuntu Configuration

-5. Windows Search > **Ubuntu** - **!Important!** be sure to choose **"Run as Administrator"** on the right
+1. Windows Search > **Ubuntu** - **!Important!** be sure to choose **"Run as Administrator"** on the right
-6. _Note: It may hang at "Installing, this may take a few minutes...".
-If it takes longer than a a few mintes press "enter" and "control + c"_
+2. _Note: It may hang at "Installing, this may take a few minutes...".
+If it takes longer than 3 minutes press "enter" and "control + c"_
-7. You will be asked for a username and password
+3. You will be asked for a username and password - read the note below before entering
     1. Note: when you enter password, it will not show you typing.
 You have to trust its entering the characters you type
-    2. Note: these are up to you, but make sure its something you remember)
+    2. Note: these are up to you, but make sure its something you remember
     3. press enter after each entry
-8. Close out of the Ubuntu window
+4. Close out of the Ubuntu window

 ## VS Code and WSL: Setup Course Folder